sodadata/docs/_release-notes/authorization.md

 products:
   - soda-cloud
 ---
-Role-based [user access] control support is now available for Soda Cloud.
-Read the [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) to learn more.
+Role-based user access control support is now available for Soda Cloud.
+Read the [Roles and rights docs]({% link soda-cloud/roles-and-rights.md %}) to learn more.